Road Safety Enforcement and Auto Crime Prevention

 There are thousands of little decisions to make at an intersection.
 That’s why preventing intersection crashes helps save lives and reduce injuries.
 The provincial government, the RCMP and ICBC have recently expanded BC’s Intersection Safety Camera program.

 Red light cameras are installed at BC’s worst intersections with high numbers of serious crashes, and potential to reduce side impact and head-on crashes, as well as serious injuries and fatalities.

-New signs are prominently posted at intersections to advise drivers that red light cameras are.
-For more information see Intersection Safety page on on ICBC's website.
+New signs are prominently posted at intersections to advise drivers that red light cameras are in place.
+For more information see Intersection Safety page on ICBC's website.